AIRLYMPUS: Novel Subcutaneous Biologic for High-Risk Asthma (Mild-to-Moderate)

 Key Study Features

-- Early Intervention: Targets inflammation before severe asthma develops
+- Early Intervention: Targets inflammation in high-risk asthma not yet eligible for standard biologics

 - Subcutaneous Delivery: Convenient injection therapy